'What comes will be for the best' - Ronaldo silent on Man Utd and PSG links amid speculation over Juventus ...

 Cristiano Ronaldo has said whatever happens this summer will be "for the best" amid reports linking him with a move away from Juventus.

-After a difficult season with the Serie A side, the Portugal international has been linked with a move away with Paris Saint-Germain and Manchester United both touted as potential destinations.
+After a difficult season with the Serie A side the Portugal international has been linked with a transfer, with Paris Saint-Germain and Manchester United both touted as potential destinations.

-The 36-year-old refused to commit his future to the Italian side as he prepared to face Hungary in Portugal’s opening game at Euro 2020.
+The 36-year-old refused to commit his future to the Italian side as he prepares to face Hungary in Portugal’s opening game at Euro 2020.

 Editors' Picks